 THE ERC IN SHORT

-*International rallying at an accessible price spread over seven months
+*International rallying at an accessible price spread over several months

 *Opportunity to win rallies outright and benefit from resulting publicity

 *Platform of progression: from national level to the WRC via the ERC

 *Possibility to climb the FIA Rally Pyramid from Rally5 to Rally2 level